pavelee/react-deepgram-example/README.md

 ### Purpose

 Purpose is to use speech transcription to improve an react app accessibility.
+We provide extra way to input value!

--   Help to provide input for ppl with
+-   Help to provide input for people with disabilities
 -   Speed up a form filling
 -   Share expierience accross any device
+    -   react-native (mobile) as well!

 ## Why?